 - This is so because if your flexibility is poor, your strength will suffer due to reduced range of motion in the joints

 - Poor core and abdominal strength, will lead to reduced strength in the other muscles of the body.
-This is because the core and deep abdominal muscles are the power house of the body, poor strength in these muscles will lead to the collapse and weakening of the other muscles of the human body
+This is because the core and deep abdominal muscles are the engine of the body.
+Poor strength in these muscles will lead to the weakening of the other muscles of the body.

-- When flexibility is improved, muscle balance is restored in the musculoskeletal system and hence mobility of the individual improves
+- When flexibility is improved, muscle balance is restored in the musculoskeletal system.

 - Stability provides a strong base and support for movement and thus reduces the chance of injury